Tools & Workflow

 When to Choose Alternatives

-Adobe has conditioned us to think their tools are essential, but the creative landscape has changed dramatically.
-Many alternatives now offer 80-90% of Adobe's functionality at a fraction of the cost—and sometimes with better user experiences.
+Adobe has conditioned us to think their tools are essential, but the creative landscape has changed.
+Many alternatives now offer 80-90% of Adobe's functionality at a fraction of the cost — and sometimes with better user experiences.
+The key is knowing where they excel and where they fall short.

-The 80/20 Rule: Most designers use 20% of Adobe's features 80% of the time.
+The 80/20 rule: Most designers use 20% of Adobe's features 80% of the time.
 Alternatives excel at covering that crucial 20% without the complexity and cost of the full suite.
+The question isn't "is Adobe better?" — it's "is it better enough to justify the price difference for how I work?"

 Affinity Suite: The Ownership Alternative

 Affinity Photo, Designer, and Publisher offer professional-grade alternatives to Adobe's big three.
 The key difference?
-You buy them once and own them forever—no subscriptions, no recurring fees.
+You buy them once and own them forever.
+No subscriptions, no recurring fees, no worrying about losing access to your tools if you stop paying.

-Professional photo editing, vector design, and basic layout work.
-95% feature parity with Adobe for most common tasks.
+What works great: Professional photo editing, vector design, and basic layout work.
+About 90% feature parity with Adobe for everyday tasks.

 $169.99